xprl-gjf/krasa-jaxb-tools/README.markdown

 Versions
 ----------------
  - `2.2` Some new features added because of PR requests
- 	- Adding `@Valid` annotation to force list item validation
+ 	- Adding `@Valid` annotation to force list items validation
  	- Added support for `Jakarta EE 9` with parameter `validationAnnotations`

  - `2.1` Revert back to Java 1.8 (sorry folks!).